RiccardoBiondi/segmentation/docs/CTLungSeg/segmentation.md

 **Parameter**

-  *stats*: pandas dataframe, dataframe that contains the stats of the connected regions. columns must be ...
+  *stats*: pandas dataframe, dataframe that contains the stats of the connected regions.

 **Return**

   *corners*: array-like, array which contains the coordinates of the upper and lower corner of the ROI organized as [x_top, y_top, x_bottom, y_bottom]

+#bit_plane_slices

+Convert each voxel GL into its 8-bit binary rapresentation and return as output the stack resulting from the sum of all the bit specified in bits, with them significance.

+**Parameters**

+  *stack* : array-like, image stack. each GL must be an 8-bit unsigned int

+  *bits*: tuple, tuple that specify which bit sum

+**Returns**

+  *output* : array-like, images stack in which each GL depends only to the significance of each specfied bit

+## imlabeling

+eturn the labeled image given the original image tensor and the centroids

+**Parameters**

+  *image* : array-like, image to label

+  *centroids* : array-like, Centroids vector for KMeans clustering

+**Return**

+  *labeled* : array-like, Image in which each GL ia assigned on its label.